| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 Practical Amateur Spectroscopy

+for additional study.
 Additional precision of the Doppler shift

 measurements are possible by extending the focal length of the light